UK bar exams

 UK bar exams for aspiring solicitors

-Starting from September 2021, the UK has a single standardised bar exam for all future solicitors – the Solicitors Qualifying Examination (SQE).
-The situation with no single bar examination for solicitors will soon be history.
+Starting from September 2021, the UK has a single standardised solicitor’s bar exam for all future solicitors – the Solicitors Qualifying Examination (SQE).
+The situation with no single bar examination for solicitors is now history.
 The SQE exam consists out of two stages:

 Historically, there were several solicitors’ UK bar exams or equivalents: